derricks/bad-server/README.md

 X-Return-Header: set the given header to the given value.
 Multiple instances of this header will get collated

   * X-Return-Header: Content-Type: application/json => response will have a Content-Type: application/json header

+X-Generate-Random: generate random data for the given number of bytes

+  * X-Generate-Random: 100 => 100 random bytes are returned